iMartzen/vogel-spotter/README.md

 - **Daily Top 10**: Add a list of the 10 most observed birds of today.
 - **Monthly Statistics**: Show the number of observations per bird species over a month.
-- **Top 25 All Time**: Add an overview of the 25 most spotted birds since the start of the registration.